 Su Button Marketing Manager, manages the archives for the centre and has a gained a great insight into the history of Hempstead Valley.
 Su said “When I was younger I enjoyed having Mr Wimpy birthday parties in the Food Court.
 I fondly remember the water features and fish pond.
 Our loyal staff take great pride in their work and the centre has a strong, positive reputation.

 Su added, it is known as Happy Valley to many, testament to the popularity of Hempstead Valley to the millions of customers that have visited during the past 40 years.
 We will be celebrating Hempstead Valley’s 40th birthday by looking at the past, present and future of the centre.
-During October there will be displays of vintage fashion, toys, cars and music.
-Medway Council’s Archive Team will be displaying their archive photos along with those from the centre.
+There will be displays of vintage fashion, toys and memorabilia.
+From 15th until 22nd October Medway Council’s Archive Team will be displaying their archive photos alongside those from the centre.
 Our customers enjoy reminiscing about Hempstead Valley, particularly with regards to the fish pond!
-We then look at the present and future - local schoolchildren will be showcasing their ideas for the shopping centre of the future.
-On Saturday 20th October families can take part in our retro games and competitions from 12pm, in conjunction with kmfm.
-The Mayor and Mayoress of Medway will be cutting our giant birthday cake and our chosen charity is One Great Day, with donations being equally divided between Great Ormond Street Hospital and Demelza Hospice Care for Children.”
+We then look at the present and future - local schoolchildren will be showcasing their ideas for the future of Hempstead Valley."

 Many people still affectionately refer to Hempstead Valley as the SavaCentre, but the large hypermarket was re-branded to Sainsbury’s in 2004.
 The centre has undergone a series of redevelopments including the M&S mall which was completed in 1992.
 More recently in 2015 The Venue development was built and is home to the restaurant quarter – Nando’s, Frankie & Benny’s, Bella Italia and Friendly Phil’s.
 Subway, Costa Coffee and Kent Reliance completes the line up at The Venue.
 A new TK Maxx and New Look opened in 2016 and JD Sports moved to new, larger purpose built unit last month.